Last Updated on March 16, 2021 by Gaia Zol

 The destruction of the Campo Santo in Pisa brought tears to Deane Keller’s eyes.
-Pieces of the famous frescoes lay on the floor and the roof had been torn off by Allied bombing.
-Painstakingly, he started picking up fragments of the frescoes and deciding how the restoration work should be carried out.
+Pieces of the famous frescoes lay on the floor and the roof had been torn off.
+Allied bombing destroyed them.
+Where where the monuments men of Italy?
+Painstakingly, Keller started picking up fragments of the frescoes.
+There and then, he decided to restore the works of art.

-Deane Keller, who had studied art in Italy, was one of the monuments men who helped to save and restore Italian art during World War Two after the Allies landed in the country.
-These courageous men and women worked with Italian government ministers and museum curators, saving art from German looting or damage from bombing.
-This small force of soldiers often did this while enduring grave danger to their lives.
+Deane Keller studied art in Italy.
+He was one of the monuments men who helped save and restore Italian art during World War Two.
+This after the Allies arrived in the country.
+These courageous men and women worked with the Italian government with the goal of saving art from German looting or damage from bombing.
+It was a small force od soldiers, working constantly in danger.

-As the war swept through Europe, the Allied government leaders grew increasingly concerned about protecting the continent’s fine cultural heritage.
-The Monuments, Fine Arts, and Archives program was formed to protect and restore art and monuments.
+As the war swept through Europe, the Allied leaders grew concerned about protecting the continent’s cultural heritage.
+The Monuments, Fine Arts, and Archives program protected and restored art and monuments.
 Composed of about 400 troops, the MFAA included art historians, curators, and architects.
-They aimed to put General Eisenhower’s words into action.
-He said in December, 1943:
+They wanted to put General Eisenhower’s words into action.
+In fact, the President had said in 1943:

 “Today we are fighting in a country which has contributed a great deal to our cultural inheritance, a country rich in monuments which by their creation helped and now in their old age illustrate the growth of the civilization which is ours.
 We are bound to respect those monuments so far as war allows.”

 The Allies landed in mainland Italy on September, 1943.
 During their invasion, they battled up the Italian coast.
 Often, damaging important art -by mistake.
 For example, in Naples.
 There, the Royal Palace (called the Italian Versailles) suffered extensive damage due to Allied bombs.
 It also became a canteen for British troops, which didn’t make it better.